 My personal outlook on life is to be a "Positive Polly" not a "Negative Nelly", and to try and leave the earth in a slightly better place than when I arrived.

 I practice from the Harbour House counselling rooms in Kingsbridge TQ7.

 I can do home visits if client mobility is an issue and it can be practically arranged.

-I offer this after one or more face to face sessions have completed and a good therapeutic relationship established.
+I may offer this after a number of face to face sessions have completed and a good therapeutic relationship established.

 I receive regular supervision.
 Supervision is vital to the practice of professional counsellors, and is a requirement by all practicing members irrelevant of experience for my own well being, as well as that of my clients.